obsidian-community/obsidian-hub/09 - Digital Garden/09.02 - How To/Guides/How to release a new version of your plugin.md

 # How to release a new version of your plugin?

+This guide assumes that you have [[How to get started developing plugins|created your plugin using the sample plugin template]].
 From the [obsidian sample plugin readme](https://github.com/obsidianmd/obsidian-sample-plugin):

 1. Update your `manifest.json` with your new version number, such as `1.0.1`, and the minimum Obsidian version required for your latest release.